 After three-and-a-half years of random shapes, the BBC4 bosses decided it was time for a change, and a new ident package launched on 10th September 2005.
 The idents are based around optical illusions, where what appears at first to be a single everyday image is in fact made up of four separate frames.

 These idents would prove unexpectedly long-lasted, with two of the original six variants ('Lake' and 'Flowers') still on air well over a decade later.

-From our YouTube channel, some BBC Knowledge idents from 1999 and 2000, the closure of BBC Knowledge and launch of BBC4, and a selection of BBC4 idents from 2002.
+From our YouTube channel, some BBC Knowledge idents, the closure of BBC Knowledge and launch of BBC4, and BBC4 idents introduced in 2002 and 2005.